Voyageurs: History

 The early European fur trade with Indigenous peoples was not limited to beaver pelts.
 Beavers were not particularly valued and people preferred "fancy fur" or "fur that is used with or on the pelt".
 The fur trade was viewed as secondary to fishing during this era.
 The earliest North American fur trading did not include long-distance transportation of the furs after they were obtained by trade with the First Nations; it started with trading near settlements or along the coast or waterways accessible by ship.
 Soon, coureurs des bois achieved business advantages by travelling further inland to trade.
-By 1681, the King of France decided to control the traders by publishing an edict that banned fur and pelt trading in New France.
+By 1681, King Louis XIV decided to control the traders by publishing an edict that banned fur and pelt trading in New France.

 As the trading process moved deeper into the wilderness, transportation of the furs (and the products to be traded for furs) became a larger part of the fur trading business process.
 The authorities began a process of issuing permits (congés).
 Those travellers associated with the canoe transportation part of the licensed endeavour became known as voyageurs, a term which literally means "traveller" in French.
 The fur trade was thus controlled by a small number of Montreal merchants.
 New France began a policy of expansion in an attempt to dominate the trade.
 French influence extended west, north, and south.
 Forts and trading posts were built with the help of explorers and traders.
 Treaties were negotiated with native groups, and fur trading became very profitable and organized.
 The system became complex, and the voyageurs, many of whom had been independent traders, slowly became hired laborers.

 By the late 17th century, a trade route through and beyond the Great Lakes had been opened.
 The Hudson's Bay Company opened in 1670.
 The North West Company opened in 1784, exploring as far west and north as Lake Athabasca.
 By the late 18th century, demand in Europe grew substantially for marten, otter, lynx, mink and especially beaver furs, expanding the trade and adding thousands to the ranks of voyageurs.
 The American Fur Company, owned and operated by John Jacob Astor, was founded in 1808.
 By 1830, the American Fur Company had grown to monopolize and control the American fur industry.